jaymoh/php_web_scraper/README.md

 `composer install`

-You can execute the files individually on your terminal as explained in this tutorial
+You can execute the files individually on your terminal as explained in this <a href="https://www.scrapingdog.com/blog/web-scraping-with-php"> PHP Web Scraping tutorial </a>

 Enjoy!